schafsam/img2vec-layoutlm/readme.md

 # Bi-modal-model

-The inference container for the bimodal (text and image) Weaviate module.
+The inference container for the bi-modal (text and image) Weaviate module.

 ## Information